 F1 Score: Geometric mean of Precision and Recall

-One might be wondering why do we need two metrics to judge a model.
+One might wonder why do we need two metrics to judge a model.
 We do have a metric called F1 score, which combines both precision and recall into one.
 It is the geometric mean of the two.
 However, the problem with F1 score is that it is not interpretable i.e. one cannot dig deeper into the behaviour of the model on each class using precision and recall matrix.

 Hope you find this article useful and intuitive.
 We have tried to present it to the best of our knowledge.
 However, we do not claim the accuracy and completeness of this article.